 Boney M are the harmonious voices behind some of the most recognisable hits of the late 70’s and early 80’s.

 Their unique brand of glittering disco-pop, packed with sparkling synths, bumping beats and irresistible vocal hooks, propelled them to international fame as one of the biggest-selling pop groups in musical history.
-This month sees the 40th anniversary of one of their most famous recordings, the ever-popular Christmas single ‘Mary’s Boy Child’.
+In this retrospective, we take a look back at one of their most famous recordings, the ever-popular Christmas single ‘Mary’s Boy Child’.

 Originally formed in Germany by writer and producer Frank Farian, the group broke into the mainstream in 1976 after their debut single ‘Daddy Cool’ hit No. 1 in several European countries.
 In the years since the heights of their success, Boney M have released several massively popular compilation albums and greatest hits collections, firmly establishing themselves as legendary artists that have enduring popularity in the modern day.